 Action to improve – and maintain – clean air has lagged far behind the mounting evidence of harm.
 Clean Air Catalyst, a new flagship program launched by The U.S. Agency for International Development (USAID) and a global consortium of organizations led by World Resources Institute (WRI) and Environmental Defense Fund (EDF), seeks to change this.

-We will work in three initial pilot cities: Indore, India; Jakarta, Indonesia; and Addis Ababa, Ethiopia.
+We will work in two initial pilot cities: Indore, India, and Jakarta, Indonesia.

 Clean Air Catalyst will use a novel program strategy combining 4 key innovations to address air pollution: